 Beginning skill and knowledge in futsal or soccer is assumed.
 This course is designed to increase proficiency in skill, technique and strategy as to increase enjoyment of the game whether as a player and/or spectator.
-This course partially fulfills General Education Core Studies outcome C3; the student should take HE 150 or HE 220 to complete fulfillment of C3.
 (As Needed)

 PE 111 Martial Arts 1 credit